+1 (403) 932-5632

-CEI Research programs
+CEI Research Programs

-The CEI provides accredited external supervision for undergraduate and graduate research for universities in Belgium, Brazil, Canada.
+The CEI provides accredited external supervision for undergraduate and graduate Degrees research for universities in Belgium, Brazil, Canada.
 Denmark, France, Germany, Ireland, Netherlands, Norway, UK, USA.

-Current programs and Projects
+Current Programs and Projects

 Species Recognition and Tracking system for Wildlife using a UAV